 We demonstrate that well-calibrated CMs can provide near-efficient investment signals, resulting in welfare outcomes comparable to those of an energy-only market without price caps.
 These results expand the work of Wang et al. \cite{wang_crediting_2022}, by showing that efficient outcomes are possible even when demand is flexible, storage duration is an investment decision, and ES makes up a significant share of installed capacity.
 In cases of deeper decarbonization, we find that the capacity market is less effective in restoring system security of supply, as measured by expected unserved energy, to the levels that would prevail without price caps.
 Two factors explain this result.
-First, the capacity credits required for cost recovery are not always aligned with those estimated through a marginal accreditation approach, as the latter is highly sensitive to assumptions about storage dispatch.
+First, the relationship between missing money and marginal contributions to adequacy varies per technology, when demand is price-elastic, and storage is charging-constrained.
 Second, in the presence of storage, energy price caps distort market outcomes beyond periods of scarcity.
 By capping discharging revenues, the price cap undermines incentives for charging in non-scarcity hours.
-This suggests that conventional methods that only consider the difference between PC and VOLL may be poorly suited to parameterize capacity markets in deeply decarbonized systems.
+This suggests that conventional methods that only consider the difference between price cap and VOLL may be poorly suited to parameterize capacity markets in deeply decarbonized systems.